The CADAC members are proud to provide access to the CADAC system and its support services and material needed for arts organizations across Canada.

 You went through the CADAC site and training material and feel you still need additional assistance?
 We are here for you.
 Don’t hesitate to contact us for support.

 Topics regarding financial and statistical forms, financial reconciliation, CADAC reports, research, membership, policies and procedures.
-Response time during business hours: Our team is happy to help.
-Please allow up to 2 or 3 business days before receiving a response.

 Please submit your comments by clicking on the ‘’Contact Us’’ button below.
 We would love to hear from you.